Nepal flagPolitics & Government Guide · Nepal

 Legal System

-Mixed legal system of civil law and customary law
+Mixed legal system of civil, common, customary, and religious law

 Head of State